 Important circuit parts:

-We can find the current using ohms law to measure the voltage across the resistor.
+Resistor 3.3kΩ controls the discharge current and we can find the current using ohms law to measure the voltage across the resistor.

-We have to watch the battery voltage and check how long it takes to drop to about 3V.
+Circuit does not measure time by itself, for that we have to watch the battery voltage and check how long it takes to drop to about 3V.

 Keep in mind:

-For better results use a more advanced tester.
+This simple tester is not very accurate and for better results use a more advanced tester.

-Discharge in a fireproof box and at a safe current based on batteries details.
+Always be safe with lithium-ion batteries and discharge in a fireproof box and at a safe current based on batteries details.

 How to Build:

-To build a Simple li-ion Battery Capacity Tester Circuit follow the below mentioned steps:
+To build a Simple Li-ion Battery Capacity Tester Circuit follow the below mentioned steps:

 Load Circuit:

-- Use transistors to control the load.
+- Use transistors to control the load and transistors must handle the current safely.

 Voltage Measurement:

-- Use LCD or LED to show battery voltage and said capacity.
+- Use LCD or LED to show battery voltage and said capacity and use buttons to start/stop test and choose different loads.

 Assembly:

-- Build the circuit on a breadboard or PCB as per diagram.
+- Build the circuit on a breadboard or PCB as per diagram and then check all connections and stay safe with Li-ion batteries.

 Adjustment: